jkonecny12/presentation-github-self-hosted-runners/README.md

-# Tooling for OpenAlt presentation about self-hosted runners
+# Tooling for OpenAlt and DevConf presentation about self-hosted runners
-Tools for presentation on OpenAlt about GitHub self-hosted runners
+Tools for presentation on OpenAlt and DevConf about GitHub self-hosted runners

 # Prerequisite
 You have to have [podman](https://podman.io/) installed on your machine.
 Should be packaged for most of the Linux distributions.